 Encouraging your child to put things back where they belong, will teach them the importance of cleanliness and order.
 Show them how they can put the toys away after they are done playing and put their plates and other cutlery in the sink when they are done eating.
 This will help them to pick up after themselves which will hold them in good stead when they become adults.
 You can also teach them to put dirty laundry where it belongs.

-This has to done under your supervision till your child become a little older because she could poke her eyes with the comb.
-Let your preschooler try combing her hair first and then you can fix it if you aren't satisfied with the results.
+This has to be done under your supervision till your child becomes a little older because she could poke her eyes with the comb.
+Let your preschooler try combing her hair first and then you can fix it if you arent satisfied with the results.

 This is an important life skill and a fun activity as well.
 It is essential that your preschooler knows how to swim.
 It is a lifesaving skill and it is best to learn it when young as it will help your preschooler overcome the fear of water.

 You can give your kids small amounts of money for the chores they do around the house.
 By doing so, you will teach them the importance of money.
 Also, teach them how to budget the money that they have earned.
 This will help them grow up into adults who are able to handle finances well.